• Dog Shock Collar – The Good and The Bad

 2. Vibrate mode

 In this mode, the collar vibrates, similar to how our pager or phone vibrates to get our attention.
-Like the beep mode, this vibration can be used as a marker, or as an interrupt.
+Like the beep mode, this vibration can be used as a marker or as an interrupt.

-Note that both the beep and vibrate modes do not deliver an electric shock to the dog.
+Both the beep and vibrate modes do not deliver an electric shock to the dog.

 3. Shock mode.